rediacc/docs/blog/2025-07-28-infrastructure-for-agentic-ai.md

 Without Rediacc, AI is Russian roulette.
 You might get lucky for a while, but eventually, disaster strikes.
 We've seen it happen.
 The casualties are mounting.

-With Rediacc, AI becomes a competitive weapon.
+With Rediacc, AI becomes a competitive advantage.
 Deploy fearlessly.
 Experiment endlessly.
 Fail safely.
 Learn quickly.
-Move faster than competitors stuck in the "AI is too dangerous" mindset.
+Accelerate your development while competitors remain cautious about AI risks.

 ## Your Next Step